friemen/zackzack/README.md

 Clone this repo.
 Make sure you're on Java 1.7 or higher and have at least Leiningen 2.5 installed.

-### To start the backend

-* Compile `zackzack.backend` namespace in the REPL and evaluate `(start!)`.
-The server will be available at http://localhost:8080/.

 ### To enter interactive development

 * If you have just worked with `cljsbuild auto` and switch to interactive mode make sure to delete resources/public/js before starting the REPL.
+You can use `lein cljsbuild clean`.
-* Create a REPL session.
+* Create a REPL session, load `zackzack.backend` namespace.
-* `(run)` starts an embedded Jetty web server.
+* `(start!)` starts http-kit web server.
-* `(browser-repl)` starts a browser based ClojureScript REPL.
+* `(cljs-repl)` starts a browser based ClojureScript REPL.
+Wait for an output like `<< started Weasel server on ws://127.0.0.1:9001 >>`.
+  Now the REPL is ready for the browser to connect.
-* Use the URL displayed by browser-repl and connect with the browser to it.
+* Load the page http://localhost:8080/testindex.html, it will connect to the waiting REPL.
-* In a different tab in the same browser instance use http://localhost:3000 to request index.html.
 * Open a cljs source file.
 Re-evaluate some code.
 If you changed data, not just functions, then you also have to re-evaluate the `om/root` expression (I wrapped it in a function, so `(refresh)` does the